tstuessi/dont-get-kicked/README.md

 # IsBadBuy Classification Problem
 This repository contains my analysis of the [https://www.kaggle.com/c/DontGetKicked/data?select=training.csv](Don't Get Kicked!)
 Kaggle classification problem.
 The training data set contains 34 columns, one of which is the *IsBadBuy* column.
 This denotes our target, whether or not a car bought at an auction was a bad buy.
 This means that it is unable to be sold, and it can be because of a myriad of reasons (tampered odometer, poor condition, etc).
 In this analysis, we attempt to both predict whether or not a car is a bad buy and analyze the important features.

+The data set downloaded was the training.csv file found at the link noted above.